Nikhil-Bansal19/MLE-Project2/README.md

 <img width="606" alt="image" src="https://github.com/Nikhil-Bansal19/MLE-Project2/assets/47290347/5379f7f0-901f-4a45-9006-77f5956933b5">

-The deployment was submitted successfully:
+The deployment was submitted successfully.

-<img width="606" alt="Screenshot 2023-07-03 at 6 18 18 PM" src="https://github.com/Nikhil-Bansal19/MLE-Project2/assets/47290347/d162bfa2-4618-4127-b842-eb816f5c9e49">

 When the deployment was done, an endpoint was generated along with a Swagger URI.
 This was visible from the _**Endpoints**_ console in the `AML Studio`.

+<img width="606" alt="Screenshot 2023-07-03 at 6 18 18 PM" src="https://github.com/Nikhil-Bansal19/MLE-Project2/assets/47290347/d162bfa2-4618-4127-b842-eb816f5c9e49">

 <img width="935" alt="Screenshot 2023-07-04 at 1 30 35 AM" src="https://github.com/Nikhil-Bansal19/MLE-Project2/assets/47290347/ccc3ea29-519d-4f5a-b87d-c6845ad859d7">